The Eye on LPCI

 **Civics/Careers is ONLY offered through Con-Ed during July**

-Save the Date!
-Ontario Universities Fair (OUF)
+Ontario Universities' Fair (OUF)

-Ontario Universities Fair (OUF): Toronto, September 27-28, 2025, 9:30 am to 5 pm daily
+September 27-28, 2025, 9:30 am to 5 pm daily, Metro Toronto Convention Centre, South Building.

 Scholarships and Opportunities